With my testing-hat on I’ve often contemplated why testing is so tightly tied to development tooling and related workflows.

 Testkube takes a somewhat opinionated approach to testing for Kubernetes:

-- Tests should be included in the state of your cluster; a cluster should be able to validate that its applications work as intended
+- Tests should be included in the state of your Kubernetes cluster; a cluster should be able to validate that Kubernetes applications work as intended

 - Test orchestration and execution should not be tied to a specific CI/CD tool; it should be done in the cluster itself